joinmarket-webui/jamdocs/docs/about.md

 front-end for JoinMarket, a privacy-focused bitcoin software that uses a peer-to-peer marketplace to facilitate collaborative transactions.

+The goal of Jam is to provide an interface that makes JoinMarket easier to use, and thus more easily accessible for more people.

 [license]: software/license.md
 [bounty]: https://github.com/JoinMarket-Org/joinmarket-clientserver/issues/978